 As the only Independent, John brought true debate, discussion and balance to the Board, which made the County better.

 His energy and accessibility were hallmarks of his service, and he was always eager to bring County government to the neighborhoods by speaking with civic associations and community groups and visiting with constituents on issues of the day.

 John’s foundation for the County Board included years of service in our neighborhoods, with Arlington Public Schools and in the community at large.

 His leadership and experience as president of his neighborhood civic association, on the Arlington County Civic Federation Board, as president of the Yorktown High School PTA and Co-Chair of a School Bond campaign, on the Board of the non-profit Community Residences, Inc. for the developmentally disabled, and on the Housing, Aging and Planning Commissions, all allowed him to hit the ground running and build a record of accomplishment on the County Board from his first months of service.

-First term accomplishments include working with the Virginia General Assembly and former Governor McAuliffe to secure permission for Arlington to hire an independent County Auditor that reports directly to the County Board—not the County Manager.
+First term accomplishments included working with the Virginia General Assembly and former Governor McAuliffe to secure permission for Arlington to hire an independent County Auditor that reports directly to the County Board—not the County Manager.
 A financial waste, fraud and abuse hotline is in place.
-He has led efforts to reform the County budget process by pushing to consider the annual budget surplus in the context of the following year’s budget, rather than spending it immediately and outside the context of the normal budget cycle.
+He led efforts to reform the County budget process by pushing to consider the annual budget surplus in the context of the following year’s budget, rather than spending it immediately and outside the context of the normal budget cycle.
 The Board agreed with John to work towards advertising on Capital BikeShare and ART, which will yield increased transit revenue at no net taxpayer cost.
-And the Board has prioritized keeping pace with the capacity needs of our public schools and increased investment on the basics like paving, street lights and other community infrastructure.
+And the Board prioritized keeping pace with the capacity needs of our public schools and increased investment on the basics like paving, street lights and other community infrastructure.

 - Park & Recreation Commission